hep-mirrors/sherpa/Manual/source/manual/introduction.rst

   cross sections and to generate weighted or unweighted events.
   AMEGIC++ has been tested for multi-particle production in the Standard Model :cite:`Gleisberg2003bi`.
 Its MSSM implementation has been validated in :cite:`Hagiwara2005wg`.
+An extensive validation for models invoked via FeynRules package has been presented in :cite:`Christensen2009jx`.

 COMIX
-  `Comix <http://comix.freacafe.de>`_ is a multi-leg tree-level matrix element generator, based on the color dressed Berends-Giele recursive relations :cite:`Duhr2006iq`.
+  `Comix <http://comix.freacafe.de>`_ is a multi-leg tree-level matrix element generator, based on the colour dressed Berends-Giele recursive relations :cite:`Duhr2006iq`.
 It employs a new algorithm to recursively compute phase-space weights.
 The module is a useful supplement to older matrix element generators like AMEGIC++ in